You know how when you gamble in casinos the house always wins?

 Storage and Bandwidth

-One of the big promises of HostGator is their unlimited storage options.
+One of the big promises of HostGator is its unlimited storage options.
 It holds true.
 All their plans come with unlimited storage, databases, and unmetered bandwidth.
 There’s no limit to the amount of traffic you’ll get, which can give real peace of mind if you want to scale your site in the future.

 Bluehost is generous, but you have to be careful.
 The basic plan gives you a decent 50GB and 20 databases and higher plans are unlimited on both counts.
 Bandwidth is unmetered on all plans too.